What is SOC Type 3?

 Public Release

-The SOC Type 3 report is then released to the public.
-Companies may put it on their websites or include it in marketing materials.
+The SOC Type 3 report is publicly released.
+Companies may display it on their websites or use it in marketing materials.

 Re-Audit